msu-eele-465/final-project-TurkeyTitzOnIce/docs/planning/proposal.md

 ## Software overview

+This is a very high level flowshart that does not include all of the necessary functions and interrupts due to them not being developed yet, rather it shows the general flow of what the code in the three microcontrollers will be doing throughout the runtime of the system.

 ![Picture](flow.drawio.png)

-Discuss, at a high level, a concept of how your code will work.
-Include a *high-level* flowchart.
-This is a high-level concept that should concisely communicate the project's concept.

 ## Testing Procedure

-Briefly describe how you will test and verify that your project is a success.
-Think about how you will *demo* the final project.
-If you need extra equipment for the demo, be sure that you can either bring the equipment or convincingly simulate it.
-For example, if you want to build a system that uses CAN bus to interface with your car, you won't be able to bring your car into Cobleigh for the demo...
+The testing procedure will be as follows:

+**Step 1**

+Develope the code for the MSP430FR355 #1 to establish that the keypad provides the desired input, the RGB LED works as intended, and that the board is able to interface with and AD2 in UART.

+**Step 2**

+Adjust the previous code for the MSP430FR355 #2 to develope the UART connection between the two and ensure the functionality of the two boards and their communication.

+**Step 3**

+Develope the code for the MSP430FR311 and the MSP430FR355 #1 to establish a SPI connection and establish the LED Bar for displaying the Score of the game.

 ## Prescaler

 Desired Prescaler level:

-- [ ] 100%
+- [x] 100%
 - [ ] 95%
 - [ ] 90%
 - [ ] 85%